Interview Intelligence

 Functionality mostly there, but flows were not

-Most used vs most important pages
+Most used vs. most important pages

-What is most important to the new user personas
+Discovery — What is most important to the new user personas

-Most used vs most important actions
+Most used vs. most important actions

-What can a user do — vs — What can a user see
+What can a user do vs. what can a user see

-Reframing the problem
+Reframing the Problem

 "...how might we help interviewers and recruiters provide unbiased opinions to assist hiring managers in making better decisions?"